hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 - View all secret teams (owners only)
 - Manage organization permissions (owners only)
 - Manage all organization settings (owners only)
+- Manage organization billing (owners only, not applicable to Terraform Enterprise)
 - Delete organization (owners only)

+This list is not necessarily exhaustive.

 [Organization Permissions]: #organization-permissions